The Crow's Nest Rock Climbing

 A scenic crag pretty high up the mountain.
 Not a bad place to be when the lower crags are crowded and it's not real hot out.
 Some of the routes are pretty much in the full sun and some are shaded when the trees have leaves.
 Mostly, the crag feels hot and dry on sunny days.
 The climbs that I've done here tend to be technical but a little burly strength helps out too.
 Also, there is a rap station at the far left of the crag which brings you down to the Yellowknife crag.
 It's obvious to look at but some of the climbs on the left side of the crag start from a big ledge, with a big drop, so be careful.

 1. Hike past the Jimmy cliff left side (clip a dee do dha) up a bit and farther, maybe ten minutes or so.
 Make sure you pass to the left of the little bouldering size wall with the hand crack.
 Going to the right is the descent trail from the top of Clip a Dee Doo Dah.
 You will be trending up and left.

 24 Total Climbing Routes

 Browse More Rock Climbing Classics in The Crow's Nest

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Crow's Nest:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Crow's Nest: